Opting - Out

 For part-time students wanting to opt-in to the extended health and dental plan, please refer to the information posted below:

-Please fill out the writable pdf form here and send it to the email address mentioned below or hand it over at the Students’ union office with the plan fee.
+Please fill out the opt-in form here and send it to the email address mentioned below or hand it over at the Students’ union office with the plan fee.

 Prince George Campus students only – email@example.com